top of page

 Chapel Lake at Pictured Rocks National Lakeshore in Michigan

-And stop number 2: the Chapel Lake Overlook.
-I was so amazed by how many individual bodies of water there were on this little peninsula.
+And then: Chapel Lake Overlook.
+It’s wild how many bodies of water are packed onto this small peninsula.

 Chapel Loop at Pictured Rocks National Lakeshore in Michigan